Introduction to Statutory Reserve

 - Banking Company: As per the guideline set under the banking regulation act of any country, each banking company is required to transfer a certain portion of profits or Net Assets to a fund known as “Reserve Fund” or statutory reserve.
 Rates may vary from country to country from 1 to 30% or even more.

 - Life Insurance Company Commissioner’s Reserve Valuation Method: In the USA, life insurance companies are required to create and maintain SRs depending upon various factors like age, sex of person insured, the policy period, insurance plan, the mortality rate of region, actuarial present values.
 Depending upon the above factors different rates are prescribed for different levels and accordingly SR is calculated in the case of life insurance companies.

 - Non-Financial Institution: Sometimes even non-financial institutions are also required to maintain SR. Example: income tax waived on goods manufactured and exported from Special economic zones(SEZs) with the condition of creating a certain percentage of such profits as reserves for the stated number of years which can be utilized only in a specific manner say for the development of unit in SEZ etc. Companies availing such schemes benefits will create statutory reserves as per the applicable timelines.

 Methods of Statutory Reserve

 The SR can be calculated by two methods –

-- Principle-Based Approach: Under this method insurers are required to hold a higher amount of reserves based on future economic conditions.
-There is leeway in for maintenance of statutory reserve under this approach.
+- Principle-Based Approach: Under this method, insurers are required to hold a higher amount of reserves based on future economic conditions.
+There is leeway for the maintenance of statutory reserve under this approach.
 Reserve amount is calculated by considering risks taken by the business thereby helps in sustaining the solvency of the business.